aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-formulas/functions-in-formulas/_index.md

 {{% alert color="primary" %}}

-Aspose.Tasks API supports evaluating functions defined as formula expression in Extended Attribute.
+Aspose.Tasks for C++ API supports evaluating functions defined as formula expression in Extended Attribute.
 These include calculation of Math, General, Text, and DateTime functions.

 {{% /alert %}}
 ## **Calculation of Math Expressions**